jsndyks/web/mov/logoGrid.md

  1. a 10x8 grid
  2. DIVERSECDT in rows 5 and 6 of 8 with one letter in each column
  3. a specified tall font
- 4. specified letter colouring (perhaps with options)
+ 4. perhaps specified letter colouring (perhaps with options)
+ 5. don't f*ck with the letters (feedback!)

- With _Creative Triangle_ to advise on 3 and 4 and come up with some cool examples that use and stretch and take advantage of these rules while giving us expressive and innovative visual identities that reflect our values.
+ With _Creative Triangle_ to advise on 3 and 4 and come up with some cool examples that use and stretch and take advantage of these rules while giving us expressive and innovative visual identities that reflect our values and meet our accessibility responsibilities.

  Thoughts?